Charlotte leaders seek calm amid protests over fatal police shooting of black man

 Putney said no book was found at the scene.
 He said he did not know whether the gun found near Scott was loaded.

-Some civil rights activists and neighbors questioned the police account of the shooting Wednesday, saying Scott was disabled from an accident and was waiting for his son’s school bus.
+Some civil rights activists and neighbors questioned the police account of the shooting Wednesday, saying Scott was disabled and was waiting for his son’s school bus.
 Activists demanded answers from police and called on protesters to be peaceful.

 The chief said he wanted to dispel misinformation and get as many facts out to the public as he could in the midst of the ongoing investigations.